junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 "It's nothing, really," Cas says.
 "Angels don't need to sleep anyway.
 I can read, or something.
 You should go back to sleep.
 You need it, much more than I do."

 Cas is right, though.
 The night is late, and Dean is a tired human with too little sleep.
 He yawns, fighting between staying longer with Cas for the night and going back to his own bed.
 But the natural exhaustion of his body wins out.
-His eyelids droop, his mind has difficulty focusing or thinking serious matters now.
+His eyelids droop, his brain has difficulty focusing or thinking about serious matters now.
 So he decides, whatever the matter is, they'll figure it out tomorrow.

 So he stands, and gives Cas a light pat on the shoulder.
 "Maybe read something, it helps," he says, though not really sure what it's supposed to help with.
 The words just come naturally.
 "Good night, Cas."